ippontech/blog-usa/posts/nyc-subway-data-with-kafka-streams-and-jhipster-part-1.md

 ## MTA feed polling

-The goal is to retrieve all running subways on each lines using the MTA feed API.
-To achieve that, each feed id will be polled and a custom filter will be applied to only keep running subways.
+The goal is to retrieve all running subways on each line using the MTA feed API.
+To achieve that, each feed ID will be polled and a custom filter will be applied to only keep running subways.
 This can be easily done using the `@Scheduled` annotation provided by Spring, see below for the full code:

 ```java
 @Scheduled(cron = "0 */10 * * * *")